TaiSakuma/altdphi/README.md

 A Python library for calculating alternative variables for background rejection in new physics searches with missing transverse momentum at LHC

+****

+The variables are described in

+- Tai Sakuma, Henning Flaecher, Dominic Smith, _"Alternative angular variables for suppression of QCD multijet events in new physics searches with missing transverse momentum at the LHC"_, [arXiv:1803.07942](https://arxiv.org/abs/1803.07942)

+****

 **Documentation:** http://altdphi.readthedocs.io